 College of Computer and Information Science

-I am a PhD student in the NU Programming Research Laboratory working with Matthias Felleisen on the design and implementation of object-oriented languages.
-Matthias and I have concentrated on three specific ideas: environmental acquisition, object initialization, and interface-oriented programming.
+From 2002 to 2008, I was a PhD student in the NU Programming Research Laboratory, working with Matthias Felleisen on the design and implementation of object-oriented languages.
+Matthias and I concentrated on three specific ideas: environmental acquisition, object initialization, and interface-oriented programming.

 My publications (including BibTeX citations and links to the papers themselves) are available on a separate page.

 I've written several small software packages that are available for download.
 See my software page for details.

 Several years ago, I started the PL Seminar, Jr., a seminar where junior-level Ph.D. students, M.S. students, and others new to the subject can discuss the study of programming languages.
 This seminar is not a replacement for Northeastern's main PL Seminar.
 Rather, the two seminars complement one another: the main PL seminar presents current research and other topics of interest at a pace geared towards research faculty and senior Ph.D. students, and PL Jr. allows students to discuss more fundamental topics at a slower pace, which we have found helpful in learning some of the key ideas of the subject area.

 Because I expect to defend my dissertation soon and subsequently leave Northeastern, I no longer run the PL Seminar, Jr. Aaron Turon has graciously agreed to take on this responsibility and ensure that PL Jr. continues uninterrupted after I have moved on.
 For more information about the seminar, please see the new seminar page, the seminar's wiki page, or contact Aaron directly.

 Picture by Rebecca Frankel; used with permission.